philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Add api call when active
-* Add trimet api arrivals call
+* Format arrivals data
 * Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long
 * Reset is pm when inactive for some period (1 hr)
+* Test and ensure time of day and stop switching works

 * Add graph component timeline
 * Place icons in correct location by time
 * Add labels for timeline
 * Add transparency arrows to timeline

-* Add css variables for all colors
-* Add version number to menu
-* Move sw.js and manifest into src
+* Move sw.js and manifest into src?

 ### Completed
 * Create menu icon in CSS